-Subject to these being secured by way of a legal agreement, the scheme accords with MBLP Policies RT5 and DC40 and CELPS Policies SC 1 and SC2.
+Subject to comments from ANSA and Leisure, any contributions could be secured by way of a legal agreement.
+Subject to this the scheme would accord with MBLP Policies RT5 and DC40 and CELPS Policies SC 1 and SC2.

 Residential Amenity